cheuklau/insight-zone-defense/README.md

 ## Introduction

 The first goal of this project is to develop a DevOps pipeline for an existing data engineering (DE) application.
 The DevOps pipeline will provision infrastructure as code (IaC) using Terraform and Packer and version control both the DE application and IaC using Git.
 We will also show the use of auto-scaling and elastic load balancers (ELBs) to handle increased traffic and the use of a multi-pipeline infrastructure to handle a downed availability zone (AZ).
-Prometheus will be used to monitor traffic and server status during both simulations.
+Prometheus with Grafana will be used to monitor traffic and server status during both simulations.

 ## Data Engineering Application